kwhitley/apicache/README.md

 - **v0.11.1** - correction to status code caching, and max-age headers are no longer sent when not cached.  middlewareToggle now works as intended with example of statusCode checking (checks during shouldCacheResponse cycle)
 - **v0.11.2** - dev-deps update, courtesy of @danielsogl
 - **v1.0.0** - stamping v0.11.2 into official production version, will now begin developing on branch v2.x (redesign)
+- **v1.1.0** - added the much-requested feature of a custom appendKey function (previously only took a path to a single request attribute).
+Now takes (request, response) objects and returns some value to be appended to the cache key.